HAMMERNEWS.com Alt ARTICLE updated Feb 2013 by Michael Hammerschlag

 In it he said about the polyurethane foam in the

-fire safety experts call this stuff solid
+mattresses, "fire safety experts call this stuff solid

 gasoline", that makes deadly fires because

-"speed and intense smoke".
+of the "speed and intense smoke".
 His stage manager, Paul Vanner, says

 he told the brothers 3-4 months ago that